-Menopause in women younger than 40 years of age is called premature menopause or premature ovarian failure.
-Menopause occurring between 40-45 years of age is called early menopause, Diagnosis of ovarian failure due to a premature or early menopause has long term physical and psychological consequences, so women may need emotional support and long term medical follow-up.
-The following information does not apply to women who are having radiotherapy as part of their cancer treatment.
-The information here does not replace medical advice and may or may not be relevant to your own circumstances.
+Menopause in women younger than 40 years of age is called premature menopause or premature ovarian insufficiency (POI)/ failure.
+Menopause occurring between 40-45 years of age is called early menopause1.
+Diagnosis of premature or early menopause has long term physical and psychological consequences, so women may need emotional support and long-term medical follow-up.

 What are the consequences of loss of ovarian function?

-- Loss of fertility, which for many women may be devastating.
+- Infertility, which for many women is devastating.

-- Emotional turmoil.
+- Psychological distress with increased rates of anxiety and depression.
 Women often feel confused, sad, jealous of other women’s pregnancies or old before their time.
-Psychological counseling can ease this distress.
+Psychological counselling can ease this distress.
 Support from the woman’s partner, family and friends is important.

-- Long-term consequences include osteoporosis and, possibly, accelerated hardening of the arteries.
+- Long-term consequences include osteoporosis and cardiovascular disease4.

-- Women must also cope with the diagnosis of cancer or severe medical illness which has necessitated the use of chemotherapy and the related long term consequences.
+- Women must also cope with the diagnosis of cancer or severe medical illness which has necessitated the use of chemotherapy/ radiotherapy and the related long-term consequences.

 Diagnosis of Early Menopause

-- At present there is no specific predictor of early menopause although several biochemical markers are under investigation.
+- At present, there is no specific predictor of early menopause although several biochemical markers, such as anti-Mullerian hormone, are under investigation.

-- For many young women, childbearing is only a distant possibility some time in the future, so making such decisions can be overwhelming, especially after a recent diagnosis of cancer.
-It is important to seek help and support from doctors, family and friends, professional counselors and support groups when necessary.
+- For many young women, childbearing is only a distant possibility sometime in the future, so making decisions for fertility preservation can be overwhelming, especially after a recent diagnosis of cancer.
+Providing counselling and support is recommended.

-- The desirability of becoming pregnant where a woman has cancer or severe medical illness is a decision she needs to consider after consultation with her treating doctors.
+- The safety of becoming pregnant where a woman has had cancer or a severe medical illness is a decision she needs to consider after consultation with her treating doctors.

 - For those women who have developed early menopause, some women decide to opt for a childfree life, others may want to adopt or foster children.
 Some women try IVF or drugs to stimulate egg production but these have a low chance of success.
-Most women with early ovarian failure who achieve pregnancy use eggs from another woman donated either anonymously or by a friend or relative.
-All donors are screened for transmissible diseases which reduces the risk but does not take it away completely.
-Another option is achieving pregnancy using embryos donated by another couple.
+Donor oocytes or embryos are the only reliable method of achieving a pregnancy for a woman with POI.

-- Some women who have chemotherapy remain fertile, but if a pregnancy is not desired or is inadvisable contraception should be used.
+- Some women who have chemotherapy remain fertile, so if a pregnancy is not desired or is inadvisable, contraception should be used.

 Prevention of bone loss:

 - A healthy lifestyle is important to maintain bone health.
-Women with early menopause should avoid smoking, engage in regular weight-bearing exercise, and ensure adequate dietary intake of calcium and vitamin D.
+Women with early menopause should avoid smoking, engage in regular weight-bearing exercise, and ensure adequate dietary intake of calcium and vitamin D12.

-- If a woman suffers a bone fracture from osteoporosis, there are several proven therapies available to reduce her risk of further fractures,
+- Where a woman suffers a minimal trauma fracture, HRT is contraindicated or ongoing bone loss despite HRT, there are several proven therapies available to reduce her risk of fracture12.
+Specialist referral is recommended.

 Prevention of cardiovascular disease: